askmike/gekko/docs/installation/installing_gekko.md

 # Installing Gekko

+*NOTE: unfortunately installing and managing Gekko is hard.
+You will need to touch the commandline and install a few developer tools.
+I am creating an official Gekko service called [Gekko Plus](https://gekkoplus.com/) that will NOT require any installation.*

 - *Windows user?
 Please see the doc [installing Gekko on windows](./installing_gekko_on_windows.md) instead.*
 - *Docker user?
 You can run Gekko in a docker container, see [installing Gekko using Docker](./installing_gekko_using_docker.md) instead.*
 - *Server user?
 In order to run Gekko headless, see [configuring Gekko on a server](./configuring_gekko_on_a_server.md) instead.*